ASIM-SAMI/W10D01-HW-python/README.md

 Your first task is to research Python to be able to understand some of its basic concepts.
 Edit this `README.md` file to answer the below questions:

 ##### What paradigms does Python support?
+Python supports imperative, functional, procedural, and object-oriented programming
 ##### What typing discipline does it follow?
+Python Is a Dynamically Typed Language.
 ##### Is it a high or low level language?
+high-level language
 ##### Does it have built in memory management and garbage collection?
+yes, it does.
 ##### What languages was Python influenced by?
+inspired from other programming languages like C, C++.
 ##### Is it a compiled or interpeted language?
+Python is an interpreted language.
 ##### Does it have strong support for functional programming?
+yes, it does.